glu2019/corgta/README.md

 ## Run the dev environment with Docker.

-1. Run the docker image via the docker-compose.
+2. Run the docker image via the docker-compose.
    ```bash
    docker-compose up --build
    ```
-   In the docker container, the frontend run at port: 4200 while backend run at port: 8000 You can run frontend and backend mannually but have to configure the whitelist and other small configurations to make it work.
+   In the docker container, the frontend run at port: 4200 while the backend run at port: 8000

-   Using docker here is the the easiest way to run frontend and backend together as the docker containers prepair the environments for both frontend and backend.
-2. Open browser http://localhost.
+3. Open browser http://localhost.
 Need to wait for the server is ready.

+4. username: guang2022, password: 123456

+5. Please also find the server: http://72.15.139.146/ for deployment.